ElGamacy/TopMap-SD/README.md

 A Shape-Distribution-based molecular topology mapping algorithm lineage.

-The software provided here is described in the work published under the
+The software provided here is to be described soon in detail under the putative title:
-title:

 "Comprehensive Relational Topology Analysis of Structurally Characterised Ligands"